jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-8.md

 - They are capable of a finer polish.
 - They are more proper for making any instrument, except those with an edge.

-This is why gold and silver became=
+This is why gold and silver became:
 - the proper measure of value, and
 - the instrument of exchange.